 Little Makalolo Camp: Our full report

-Overlooking a waterhole regularly frequented by elephant, Little Makalolo Camp sits in a teak forest in the eastern region of Hwange National Park.
-Not to be confused with its larger sister camp, Makalolo Plains; Little Makalolo enjoys a similarly remote location in the same private concession within the national park.
+Overlooking a waterhole regularly frequented by wildlife, Little Makalolo Camp sits in a teak forest in the ...... eastern region of Zimbabwe’s Hwange National Park.
+It's a small, traditional-style camp in a remote and private concession area, making the game viewing relatively exclusive.

-Large double-doors at the front of each chalet open onto a veranda, shaded by a wooden slotted-frame ceiling with a canvas roof above.
+The chalets are simple but tastefully decorated with a variety of authentic wood and brass fittings adorning the walls and tables.
+Concrete flooring helps to regulate the temperature during the day while a good spread of rugs adds warmth at night.
+Large double-doors at the front of each chalet open onto a veranda, shaded by a wooden slotted-frame ceiling beneath a canvas roof.
 Two metal chairs give good views through a clearing towards the waterhole, and a tree stump serves as a novel table.

-Most popular with guests is the 'log-pile' hide beside the waterhole in front of the camp.
-This can seat up to four people (including your guide) and allows you to get very close to the elephants without them knowing that you are there.
-When we last visited in August 2010, we were sprayed with mud by an elephant that was only a few metres away – very exciting!
+There are also many hides and waterholes in the Makalolo area, including a “tree-house” hide above a waterhole at the front of Makalolo Plains Camp, and a “'log-pile” hide beside the waterhole in front of Little Makalolo.
+This can seat up to four people (including your guide) and allows you to get very close to wildlife (particularly elephants) at the waterhole.
+On one visit to Little Makalolo, we were sprayed with mud by an elephant that was only a few metres away – very exciting!

-Little Makalolo does a great job of combining high standards of service with quality facilities; it's probably the most comfortable safari camp inside Hwange National Park.
-Its chalets have the canvas construction of a classic bush camp, yet the décor combines this with welcome contemporary features.
+Little Makalolo does a great job of combining high standards of service with quality facilities, enhancing the canvas construction of a classic bushcamp with welcome contemporary features.
 Its activities are varied and its guides highly professional; walking in this area is a highlight not to be missed.